Tamilselvan6/c_programming/README.md

    - **File:** `justify_sentence.c`
    - **Description:**
      This program justifies a sentence according to the specified screen length by replacing spaces with stars.
 It takes a sentence and the screen length as input.

+### Task 10: Get values from the user and display a 3x3 matrix
+   - **File:** `matrix_display.c`
+   - **Description:**
+     This program gets values from the user and stores them in a 3x3 matrix.
+It then displays the matrix.

+### Task 11: Write a program to generate the output
+   - **File:** `generate_output.c`
+   - **Description:**
+     This program takes input strings in a specific format and generates the corresponding output by repeating characters based on the given numeric values.

+### Task 12: Print the pattern without using arrays

+   - **File:** `print_pattern.c`
+   - **Description:**
+     This program prints a specific pattern without using arrays.
+It produces a triangular pattern of numbers.

+Feel free to explore each program's source code to understand its functionality and purpose.

 Feel free to explore each program's source code to understand its functionality and purpose.

 ## How to Run